 Therapy - I go to therapy twice a month, and it is a God send.
 Having the opportunity to work through your emotions, past, and plan your future with a non-bias professional has done wonders for my personal and professional growth.

 Family + Friends - This past weekend was filled with celebrations of life.
-My friend’s birthday, and two of my closet friends had baby showers.
+My friend’s birthday, and two of my closest friends had baby showers.
 It was so refreshing to be around the people you love, for me it’s an instant energy recharge.
-I love my people and sending quality time with them has been the best remedy.
+I love my people and spending quality time with them has been the best remedy.

 Prayer - I’m a firm believer in God, and his power.
 Through prayer, I’ve gained peace and a safe place for refuge.
 In this world, I will not have all of the answers but I’m content in leaning on somebody who does.